One of the worst predicaments you can find yourself in as a business owner is to be on the wrong side of the law.

 - External Links Policy

-- Refund Policy (if you run an e-commerce site)
+- Refund Policy (if you sell products or services online)

-- Third Party Advertising – Lets visitors know that you’re using online behavioral tracking technology.
+- Third Party Advertising – Lets readers know that you’re using online behavioral tracking technology.
 This is required to comply with the “enhanced notice” the Better Business Bureau has been requiring website publishers to display prominently on their sites since January 1, 2014.

-Adding Legal Pages To Your Site
+How To Add Legal Pages Content To Your Site

-Upload Legal Pages Manually
+Uploading Legal Web Pages Manually To Your Site

-(Upload legal pages to your server via FTP)
+(Upload legal pages to your web server using FTP)

 (WordPress Menu)